 To the untrained eye, these ads are nothing more than escorts looking to offer services.
 But to law enforcement agents, keywords like “young” and “no pimps” can be indicators that the person in the photo is a trafficking victim rather that someone who knowingly entered the illicit trade.

 One previous study surrounding the 2014 Super Bowl in New Jersey concluded that more than 83.7 percent of the ads screened likely involved sex trafficking victims, including 5 percent who were minors.

-But the new study found that an annual Memorial Day weekend gathering in Myrtle Beach, South Carolina, topped the Super Bowl in terms of "exceedance" - the percentage increase from the number of sex-related personals ads expected on a historical basis vs. the number actually recorded surrounding the event.
+But last year's study suggested that an annual Memorial Day weekend gathering in Myrtle Beach, South Carolina, topped the Super Bowl in terms of “exceedance”— the percentage increase from the number of sex-related personals ads expected on a historical basis vs. the number actually recorded surrounding the event.
 It noted that similar significant increases in sex advertisements occurred at almost exactly the same time in prior years.

 There are two motorcycle festivals typically held in Myrtle Beach at the end of May.
 The first is the Harley-Davidson Motorcycle Rally and the other is the smaller Memorial Day BikeFest, informally known as "Black Bike Week.”
 Both attract hundreds of thousands of bikers to the coastal town.

 Related: Invisible Boys: Inside the Push to Help Unseen Victims of the Sex Trade

 FBI agent Julie Bitzels said she has seen a regular influx of trafficking activity during both events.

 “I’ve had a couple cases where I’ve had girls go out there for bike week, and they’ve met pimps out there and then they kind of get into the prostitution scene,” she said.